 Beacon Hip Lofts LLC, the developer of The Lofts at Beacon on Front Street, has asked to remove the commercial space it had planned for the site and instead add 29 residential units, bringing the total live/work spaces to 172.
 About 80 units have been completed.
 The Planning Board will continue its review on March 13.

 The Planning Board also will continue a public hearing that same day for the 18-townhouse River Ridge Views project located on the Parcel L property.
 River Ridge, along with Edgewater, could be significantly affected if the City Council moves forward with legislation that would modify how a parcel’s allowable density is calculated to “buildable,” rather than total, acreage — excluding environmentally sensitive land.

 On March 5, the City Council approved an agreement with the owners of West End Lofts to make voluntary payments beginning at $170,000 per year in lieu of property taxes.
 The project will include 72 middle-income and artists’ spaces and 26 market-rate units.
 It was granted tax exemptions on its affordable units last year as a requirement of the $4.5 million in funding it received from the state Homes and Community Renewal agency.

 The developers of the long-delayed 248 Tioronda project in January showed the Planning Board preliminary plans for its redesign.
 The project, which had received authorization for 100 units along Fishkill Creek, must now seek new approvals after the council rezoned the creekside district, cutting the project’s allowable density by about a third.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.